camycam89/Dice-Challenge/README.md

-Refresh the page to roll the dice
+Refresh the page to roll the dice  - Bigger number is the winner!